 Norah found Chinese Medicine through her own healing process.
 Frustrated by the Western approach to her chronic and severe headaches, she finally ended up in an acupuncturist’s office.
 There she found both a solution for her pain and a new career path.

-Norah specializes in helping people struggling with their relationship to food and weight who want to be healthy, active, and confident.
-She has seen how eating disorders, as well as everyday struggles with food rob people of many of the joys of life, including relationships, health, and life experiences.
-She is therefore passionate about assisting people in regaining balance and power around food.
-She believes food can and should be a source of nourishment, connection, and joy.
+Norah specializes in helping people in pain who want to be healthy and active.
+She has seen how chronic pain can rob people of many of the joys of life, interfering with relationships and life experiences.
+She is therefore passionate about assisting people in regaining balance and power around their health.
+She believes the body has a great capacity to heal if it is given the correct support.

 Norah has been in private practice since 2002, beginning her career in a busy, established acupuncture center in La Jolla, California.
-There she gained extensive experience with a number of health issues, including male and female infertility, anxiety, depression, addictions, digestive disorders, muscle and skeletal pain, and headaches.
+There she gained extensive experience with a number of health issues, including male and female infertility, gynecological issues, menopausal symptoms, anxiety, depression, addictions, and digestive disorders.
 She practiced at this center for almost ten years before opening her own practice in Los Angeles.

 Norah earned her master’s degree from Pacific College of Oriental Medicine in San Diego and is both California and nationally certified in acupuncture and herbal medicine.
 In addition, Norah has studied in China, doing clinical work at Nanjing Hospital and attending seminars through the China Nanjing International Acupuncture Training Center.

 She has privately studied meditation, tai chi and qi gong for many years and also earned certification in posture therapy, which corrects body alignment through therapeutic exercises.
 She combines all these tools to create a thorough and unique treatment plan for each person.